Singapore air show subdued 2 years into pandemic | Business

 - Singapore

-Singapore's biennial air show opened on Tuesday on a smaller scale than before the pandemic, even as the aviation sector gears up for a recovery two years after coronavirus outbreaks nearly paralyzed air travel.
+Singapore's biennial air show opened Tuesday on a smaller scale than before the pandemic, even as the aviation sector gears up for a recovery two years after coronavirus outbreaks nearly paralysed air travel.

-The 777X is about 20 percent more fuel-efficient than the aircraft it replaces, according to Darren Hulst, the vice president of marketing for Boeing's commercial airplanes.
+The 777X is about 20% more fuel efficient than the aircraft it replaces, according to Darren Hulst, the vice president of marketing for Boeing's commercial airplanes.
 Singapore Airlines is among Boeing customers planning to include the new jet in their fleets.

-China's absence at the show leaves a big gap, said, Sobie.
-Chinese tourists usually are the world's biggest spenders, having splashed out USD 254.6 billion on overseas travel in 2019, according to the UN's World Tourism Organisation.
+China's absence at the show leaves a big gap, said Sobie.
+Chinese tourists usually are the world's biggest spenders, having splashed out $254.6 billion on overseas travel in 2019, according to the UN's World Tourism Organization.

 “It's not about them not participating in the show necessarily.
 It's about them not participating in the recovery of the international aviation industry,” he said.